Quick Answer: NLP Implementation Roadmap

 - Control: when the system can act automatically and when a human must approve.

-If the workflow is operational and repeated, estimate its value with the AI automation ROI calculator.
+If the workflow is operational and repeated, estimate its value with the AI Automation ROI Calculator.
 Use conservative assumptions: current review volume, manual minutes per item, reviewer hourly cost, expected automation percentage, and exception rate.

-Step 2: Audit Text Data, Labels, Privacy, And Access
+Audit Text Data, Labels, Privacy, And Access

 | Audit Area | What To Check | Why It Matters |